mresti/ruby-style-guide/README.md

     end
     ```

-* Never use `if x: ...` - as of Ruby 1.9 it has been removed.
-Use
-  the ternary operator instead.
+* Never use single line if statement with a semicolon: `if x; ...`.
+Use the ternary operator instead.

+* Prefer `then` over semicolon for one-line cases.

     ```Ruby
-    # bad
+    # okish
-    result = if some_condition: something else something_else end
+    case year
+    when 1850..1889; 'Blues'
+    when 1890..1909; 'Ragtime'
+    else             'Jazz'
+    end

     # good
-    result = some_condition ? something : something_else
+    case year
+    when 1850..1889 then 'Blues'
+    when 1890..1909 then 'Ragtime'
+    else                 'Jazz'
+    end
     ```

-* Never use `if x; ...`.
-Use the ternary operator instead.

-* Use `when x then ...` for one-line cases.
-The alternative syntax
-  `when x: ...` has been removed as of Ruby 1.9.

-* Never use `when x; ...`.
-See the previous rule.

 * Use `!` instead of `not`.